Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/historical_investigation/README.rst

 .. class:: centered

-    *Figure: Observed groundwater level response to historic lake level variations at bore 315.*
+    *Figure: Observed groundwater level response to historic lake level variations at Bore 315.*

-# review typo on the figure label - says minium instead of minimum

 Simple smoothing model
 ---------------------------

 In the model build a simple smoothing model was developed to match the observed groundwater level response to lake level variations.
 The details for this model are described in the `model build documentation <../model_build/README.rst#lake-hawea-moraine-conceptual-model>`_.
-The model was developed to match the observed groundwater level response to lake level variations at bore G40/0415.
+The model was developed to match the observed groundwater level response to lake level variations at Bore G40/0415.
 The purpose of this model was to define the model structure required to match the observed groundwater level response to lake level variations.
-Here we apply the model to the historical bores to see where it deviates from the observed groundwater level response to lake level variations.
+Here we apply the model to the historical Bores to see where it deviates from the observed groundwater level response to lake level variations.

-Simple smoothing model from bore G40/0415
+Simple smoothing model from Bore G40/0415
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We applied the simple smoothing model developed for bore G40/0415 to the nearby historical Bore 315.
+We applied the simple smoothing model developed for Bore G40/0415 to the nearby historical Bore 315.
 The results are shown below.

 .. figure:: ../historical_investigation/figures/simple_smoothing_model/ssm_bore_315_g40_0415.png
    :height: 650 px